 The Montreal Canadiens are the most storied and successful franchise in the history of the National Hockey League.
-Some of their biggest legends and memorable games on this date.
+Some of their biggest legends had memorable games on this date.
 Also, throwing your hat onto the ice has been a common occurrence on Dec.
-18. Bring your best throwing hat and jump on board our daily hockey time machine.
+18. So, bring your best throwing hat and jump on board our daily hockey time machine.

 Monumental Date in Montreal

 George Hainsworth was one of the NHL’s earliest goaltending stars.
 On Dec.
 18, 1928, he beat the Chicago Blackhawks 5-0 to set a new league record with his fifth straight road shutout.
 Fellow Hall of Famer Howie Morenz led the offense with a pair of goals and an assist.